 It's worth noting that the SEC is already investigating Yuga Labs' Bored Ape Yacht Club NFT collection, with allegations that the Bored Apes may represent an unregistered securities offering.

-Leading Projects in the Bitcoin Ordinals Ecosystem
+Leading Bitcoin Ordinals Projects

 Ordinal Punks